influxdata/flux/docs/SPEC.md

 A tables schema consists of its group key, and its column's labels and types.

-[IMPL#463](https://github.com/influxdata/flux/issues/463) Specify the primitive types that make up stream and table types
+A table is represented using the following type:

+    type table = {
+        columns :: []column,
+    }

+A schema type is also defined that is useful for inspecing a table's schema ignoring the actual data.

+    type schema = {
+        // List of columns on the table columns :: []columnMeta,
+    }

-### Stream of tables
+### Channel of tables

-A stream represents a potentially unbounded set of tables.
+A channel represents a potentially unbounded set of tables.
-A stream is grouped into individual tables using the group key.
+A channel is grouped into individual tables using the group key.
-Within a stream each table's group key value is unique.
+Within a channel each table's group key value is unique.

-[IMPL#463](https://github.com/influxdata/flux/issues/463) Specify the primitive types that make up stream and table types
+    type channel = {
+        tables  :: [...]table,
+    }

+### Stream

+A stream represents two channels, a data channel and a meta channel.
+The data channel contains the data being processed.
+The meta channel contains only meta data about the processing of the real data.
+Transformations functions each consume a stream and produce a stream.

+The meta channel requires that all tables contain at least a `name` column with a string type.

+A stream's type is represented as a set of named channels:

+    type stream = {
+        // Data is the raw data to be processed.
+        // Transformations operate on the data channel. data :: channel,
+        // Meta is a channel of collected metadata.
+        // Transformations do not operate on the meta channel,
+        // but they may add tables to it. meta :: channel,
+    }

 ### Missing values